Bounce Back From The Retirement Blues

 With his fast-paced, pressure-filled days behind him, he says he had a hard time adjusting to his new retired life.
 “I went from going 1,000 miles an hour to zero miles an hour,” he says.

-Delamontagne’s experience isn’t uncommon.
-Depression is the number one mental health issue facing older Canadian adults, with retirement from work a key trigger.1 In fact, studies show retiring can raise your risk of clinical depression by 40 per cent.
+Retired and not being happy may sound odd to those who want to retire but Delamontagne’s experience isn’t rare.
+Depression is the number one mental health issue facing older Canadian adults, with retirement from work being a key trigger.
+1 In fact, studies show retiring can raise your risk of clinical depression by 40%.
 2

 “I didn’t know if it was depression or what.
 I was lethargic, aimless, bored.
 I felt some kind of psychological pressure inside of me, like a malaise.”